RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/about-the-ttc-designs.md

 description: The purpose of a Telemetry, Tracking, and Command (TT&C) system is to support missions requiring communication between satellites and ground systems.
 ---

-Key aspects of a TT&C system include tracking the satellites, monitoring and maintaining their state of health (SOH) via telemetry data, and transmitting commands to them to achieve mission objectives.
-An analysis of existing systems and task flows reveals three main components to supporting TT&C services:
+Essential aspects of a TT&C system include tracking satellites, monitoring and maintaining state of health (SOH) via telemetry data, and transmitting commands to achieve mission objectives.
+Analyzing existing systems and task flows revealed three main components for supporting TT&C services:

 - **Monitor Constellation** - Monitor the status, health, and function of a satellite constellation and the systems it relies on.
 - **Command Satellites** - Send and receive streams of data to and from a spacecraft, done using a set of commands arranged into a pass plan.
 - **Investigate Anomalies** - Investigate spacecraft alerts and anomalies, as well as analyze subsystem mnemonics, measurements, value limits, etc.

-The animated graphic below depicts a much simplified version of a TT&C task flow, including major phases and activities.
+The animated graphic, TT&C Phases, depicts a simplified overview of TT&C task flow phases and activities.

 <div markdown="1">
  <figure markdown="1">